-Great Britain (made up of England, Scotland, and Wales) is no longer covered by the EEA's procedures for the grant of marketing authorizations (Northern Ireland will be covered by such procedures).
+Great Britain (made up of England, Scotland, and Wales) is no longer covered by the EMA's procedures for the grant of marketing authorizations (Northern Ireland will be covered by such procedures).
 A separate marketing authorization will be required to market drugs in Great Britain.
 Any delay in obtaining, or an inability to obtain, any marketing approvals in Great Britain, would delay or prevent us from commercializing our product candidates in Great Britain and restrict our ability to generate revenue and achieve and sustain profitability.

 While the Trade and Cooperation Agreement provides for the tariff-free trade of medicinal products between the United Kingdom and the European Union there may be additional non-tariff costs to such trade which did not exist prior to the end of the Transition Period.
-Further, should the United Kingdom diverge from the European Union from a regulatory perspective in relation to medicinal products, tariffs could be put into place in the future.
+Further, should the United Kingdom further diverge from the European Union from a regulatory perspective in relation to medicinal products, tariffs could be put into place in the future.
 We could therefore, both now and in the future, face significant additional expenses (when compared to the position prior to the end of the Transition Period) to operate our business, which could significantly and materially harm or delay our ability to generate revenues or achieve profitability of our business.
 Any further changes in international trade, tariff and import/export regulations as a result of Brexit or otherwise may impose unexpected duty costs or other non-tariff barriers on us.
-These developments, or the perception that any of them could occur, may significantly reduce global trade and, in particular, trade between the impacted nations and the United Kingdom It is also possible that Brexit may negatively affect our ability to attract and retain employees, particularly those from the European Union.
+These developments, or the perception that any of them could occur, may significantly reduce global trade and, in particular, trade between the impacted nations and the United Kingdom.